heiner/dylaniki/Christmas_in_the_Heart.md

 some meaning into these songs again.

 Because surely it's hilarious.
-But that's not the main reason why I've played this album more than any Dylan album since <em>Time out of Mind</em>.
-The reason is simple: the way he sings ‘ad Bethlehem' in
-<em>Adeste fideles</em> sends shivers down my spine; his demonstration
-of Santa's laughter in <em>Must be Santa</em> is the funniest thing since ‘Talkin' WWIII Blues'; the sombre tone of <em>Do you hear what I hear?</em> is stunning and a perfect counterpart to the angelic serenity of <em>Hark!
-The Herald Angels Sing</em>, perspectivizing both qualities and leaving us, not somewhere undefined in the middle, but somewhere where there is room for both sombre and serene, hilarious and breathtakingly beautiful.
+But that's not the main reason why I've played this album more than any Dylan album since *Time out of Mind*.
+The reason is simple: the way he sings ‘ad Bethlehem' in *Adeste fideles* sends shivers down my spine; his demonstration of Santa's laughter in *Must be Santa* is the funniest thing since ‘Talkin' WWIII Blues'; the sombre tone of *Do you hear what I hear?* is stunning and a perfect counterpart to the angelic serenity of *Hark!
+The Herald Angels Sing*, perspectivizing both qualities and leaving us, not somewhere undefined in the middle, but somewhere where there is room for both sombre and serene, hilarious and breathtakingly beautiful.

 Of course, it's a brilliant idea of Dylan to make a Christmas album, because it's the last thing anyone would have expected (and, for that reason alone, perhaps not at all surprising).
-But <em>Christmas in the Heart</em> is much more than a funny idea, a joke, or, for that matter, just a nice way to do charity.
+But *Christmas in the Heart* is much more than a funny idea, a joke, or, for that matter, just a nice way to do charity.
 It's obvious that he loves this stuff.
-And somehow, amid the croaking and the frolicking, he manages to communicate that love, at least to <em>this</em> listener.
+And somehow, amid the croaking and the frolicking, he manages to communicate that love, at least to *this* listener.

 And when love is communicated, what more can one ask?
 Have yourselves a merry Christmas!